Manado Independent School: Curriculum

 MIS integrates both the National curriculum and a world curriculum.
 English is used as the medium of instruction for all classes except for Bahasa Indonesia, PPKN and Mandarin.
 The Kindergarten (Early Childhood Program) uses the Developmental Approach, which focuses on the individual growth of each child and also uses English as the medium of instruction.

-MIS offers the following minor subjects: elective such as Information technology, Web Design, Programming; Music and Arts such as Piano, Violin, Guitar, Recorder, Band; Sports such as Futsal, Swimming, Soccer, Badminton, Basketball, Volley Ball; Extracurricular such as Cooking, Pathfinder, Driving; and Language such as Mandarin, Basic and Advanced English during class hours.
+MIS offers the following minor subjects: elective such as information technology, web design, programming; music and arts such as piano, violin, guitar, recorder, band; sports such as futsal, swimming, football, badminton, basketball, volleyball; extracurricular such as cooking, pathfinder, driving; and language such as Mandarin, basic and advanced English during class hours.